Nils Swedlund

-General Nils Per Robert Swedlund (16 May 1898 – 28 June 1965) was a Swedish Army officer who was Supreme Commander of the Swedish Armed Forces from 1951 to 1961.
-He was one of the strongest advocates for a Swedish nuclear weapons program.
-He worked hard to convince the government that they were necessary.
+General Nils Per Robert Swedlund (16 May 1898 – 28 June 1965) was a senior Swedish Army officer.
+Swedlund, commissioned as a second lieutenant in 1919, served in Hälsinge Regiment.
+He rose through the ranks, becoming a captain in the General Staff Corps in 1933 and later teaching at the Royal Swedish Army Staff College.
+Promoted to major in 1940 and lieutenant colonel in 1942, he held key roles in the Defence Staff.

+During World War II, Swedlund trained Norwegian police troops and later commanded Norrbotten Regiment.
+He served as Chief of the Defence Staff from 1947 to 1951, achieving major general, lieutenant general, and general ranks in quick succession.
+As Supreme Commander of the Swedish Armed Forces from 1951 to 1961, he strongly advocated for Swedish nuclear weapons and played a role in forming a secret resistance movement in case of a Soviet invasion, known as the Stay-behind movement.

 Early life

 Swedlund was born on 16 May 1898 in Gävle, Sweden, the son of major Gustav Swedlund and his wife Ellen (née Reuterskiöld) and brother of the archivist and historian Robert Swedlund.
 His nephew was the Chief of the Costal Fleet, Rear Admiral Sten Swedlund.
 Nils Swedlund passed studentexamen at the Högre allmänna läroverket in Gävle in 1917.

 Career

 Swedlund was commissioned as an officer with the rank of second lieutenant in 1919 and was assigned to Hälsinge Regiment (I 14).
 Swedlund became captain in the General Staff Corps in 1933 and conducted rehearsals and was a teacher at the Royal Swedish Army Staff College from 1934 to 1938 and from 1940 to 1942.
 He was promoted to major in 1940 and lieutenant colonel in 1942.
 Swedlund was head of department at the Defence Staff in 1942 and was appointed vice chief and section chief in the Defense Staff in 1944.
 He was promoted to colonel the same year.

 During World War II Swedlund was involved in the Swedish training of Norwegian police troops.
 Swedlund was then commanding officer of Norrbotten Regiment (I 19) from 1946 to 1947 and the Chief of the Defence Staff from 1947 to 1951.
 He was promoted to major general in 1948, lieutenant general in 1951 and finally general in 1951.
 Swedlund was the Supreme Commander from 1951 to 1961.
 As Supreme Commander Swedlund was a strong supporter of nuclear weapons and a driving force in continuing the Swedish nuclear weapons program.
 He regarded them as necessary for the Swedish defence and worked hard to gain the government's support on the issue.
 He was also involved in the secret operations for the formation of a Swedish resistance movement in the event of a Soviet invasion, the so-called Stay-behind movement.